Cody123Anderson/react-starter-distributable/README.md

 # Hacking on This Project
 Fork this repository and use the same scripts as listed above.
 Once you've made your changes, just submit a pull request to the master branch of the master repository.

-## Make sure to:
-Run this command before committing code:
+Make sure to run this command before committing code:
 `yarn run prod` - Builds production bundle.js files